Next Article in Journal

 The meme caption furthers the Black buck caricature through Urkel’s smiling and taking no responsibility for his actions of allegedly impregnating someone.
 Here, Urkel is a child who is simultaneously mocked and adultified.
 Naomi Day explains how these kinds of gifs and images reduce compassion and understanding of different race groups: “Having more flat representations of Black people in images and GIFs does nothing to improve cross-cultural understanding.
 In my experience, it actually decreases the likelihood that people will extend compassion to other racial groups” (Day 2020).
 While teenage parenting is a reality for some, this meme’s humor denies Urkel a compassionate humanity of understanding what he might be going through as a teen parent; instead, linking him to the historical representations of hypersexualized Black males who need to be feared, tamed, policed, and too often killed.
 Danielle Selby speaks to the trope of Black men and boys as rapists:

 From the Scottsboro Boys, who were wrongly convicted of raping two white women, to the “Exonerated Five” to Christopher Cooper, the man a white woman falsely told police had threatened her life in May, Black and brown men in America have continued to be perceived as dangerous, violent, and hypersexual.
 The harmful and racist stereotypes of Black men as predators has contributed to Black men being incarcerated at higher rates and to wrongful conviction.
+(Selby 2020)

-As a historical literary companion to Urkel’s problematic representation above, Sara Cone Bryant’s Epaminondas and His Auntie (1937), illustrated by Inez Hogan, is a children’s book with blackface minstrel imagery depicting Black child Epaminondas’s efforts to complete chores for his “Auntie”—this generic Black women’s adult name itself one associated with US slavery and Jim Crow era segregation designed to keep Black people in their places of subservience beneath white people in every social aspect.
+As an historical literary companion to Urkel’s problematic representation above, Sara Cone Bryant’s Epaminondas and His Auntie (1937), illustrated by Inez Hogan, is a children’s book with blackface minstrel imagery depicting Black child Epaminondas’s efforts to complete chores for his “Auntie”—this generic Black women’s adult name itself one associated with US slavery and Jim Crow era segregation designed to keep Black people in their places of subservience beneath white people in every social aspect.
 Bryant’s book invokes visual minstrelsy with young Epaminondas and his family’s pitch-black skin, hair spiraling up from the boy child’s head, exaggerated bright red lips, and the characters’ exaggerated minstrelsy dialect.
 Throughout the story, Epaminondas follows his Auntie’s and Mammy’s instructions to the word, clearly not understanding the complexities of adult directions or instructions.
 For instance, Epaminondas first receives a cake from his Auntie to take home.
 Her instruction to him is to “take [cake] home to his Mammy—yet another racist derogatory naming for Black adult women with its own problematic social mythologies.
 The child hears and acts on this seemingly straightforward: “Epaminondas took it in his fist and held it all scrunched up tight….
 By the time he got home, there wasn’t anything left but a fistful of crumbs” (Bryant 1976, p.
 4).
-His understanding is that he should carry it like any other ordinary object, not like a delicate piece of cake that would crush in his tight hand.
+His understanding is that he should carry it like any other ordinary object, not like a delicate piece of cake that would crush in his tight fist.
 Having misunderstood what was being asked of him, he returns home to this adult chastisement and berating: “Epaminondas, you ain’t got the sense you was born with!” along with an explanation of what he should have done with handling the cake, but after the fact: “That’s no way to carry cake.
 The way to carry cake is to wrap it all up nice in some leaves and put it in your hat, and put your hat on your head, and come along home” (Bryant 1976, p.
 6).
 The problem with the cake incident is that Epaminondas had not been given instructions on how to handle the cake and, therefore, had to figure it out on his own.
-When he fails to do so as the adults expected, he receives a shameful scorning: ‘Epaminondas, you ain’t got the sense you was born with!”
+When he fails to do so as the adults expect, he receives a shameful scorning: “Epaminondas, you ain’t got the sense you was born with!”
 (Bryant 1976, p.
 8).
-That this child allegedly lacks what the chastising adult defines as “common sense” imagines that his thinking should mirror the adults’.
+That this child allegedly lacks what the chastising adult defines as “common sense” imagines that his thinking should “mirror the adults.’
 This pattern of not understanding follows the child throughout every subsequent task he is given, tasks which he predictably fails at because he has no “common sense,” like cooling butter and caring for a puppy.
-Bryant even shows the child abusing the puppy because he does not understand what he has been instructed to do.
+Bryant even shows the child abusing a puppy because he does not understand what he has been instructed to do.
 Here, not only is the child being verbally abused, but the child is also unknowingly and unwittingly engaging in animal cruelty and violence.

 This narrative and representation ignore the reality that Epaminondas is a young child of about seven or eight years old whose brain cannot know exactly what adults want when they do not spell out their wants and expectations.
 At no point in this story are the Black adults held accountable for failing to give this child age-appropriate instructions on how to care for the dog.
 Instead, he is supposed to know what to do with the dog, the butter, the cake, and lastly, the pies.
 This uneducable and unintelligent trope mocked Black adults and children in US minstrelsy, a source of entertainment and Othering that separated Black folks from intelligent white people who psychologically and systemically benefitted from these myriad and consistent Black misrepresentations.
-Past and present manifestations of white supremacy further created pseudo-science expressly to prove that Black people were less intelligent than white people, allegedly because they had smaller brains.
+Past and present manifestations of white supremacy further created pseudo-science expressly to prove that Black people are less intelligent than white people, allegedly because they have smaller brains.
 Charles Murray and Richard Hernstein’s The Bell Curve (Herrnstein and Murray 1994), for example, was a New York Times best-seller arguing that Black people, especially economically insecure Black people, are less intelligent than other people.
 Tom Morganthau summarizes the authors’ racist notions:

 Their most explosive argument is a blunt declaration that blacks as a group are intellectually inferior to whites….
 Murray and Hernstein say the evidence of a black-white IQ gap is overwhelming.
 They think the difference helps explain why many blacks seem destined to remain mired in poverty, and they insist that whites and blacks alike must face up to the reality of black intellectual disadvantage.
+(Morganthau 1994, p.
+53)

 US minstrelsy presented Black people as ignorant and lacking intelligence, and the story of Epaminondas channels this sentiment through his many mistakes and mess-ups.
 Epaminondas is not granted the innocence of childhood to make mistakes and is instead told six different times that he has no common sense and verbally abused: “[Y]ou ain’t got the sense you was born with; you never did have the sense you was born with, you never will have the sense you was born with!”
-(Bryant 1976,p.
+(Bryant 1976, p.
 14).
 That his Mammy has given up on the possibility that Epaminondas will ever learn anything meaningful characterizes him as lacking intelligence even though he is a child.
 Such a static conclusion locks this Black child into the subhuman Other, also defined by white supremacy in much the way minstrelsy presented and defined Black adults.
 That a white author creates a verbally abusive and mean-spirited children’s text for white children speaks to a racist romanticization of Black people that ultimately justifies denying Black people their full humanity and their social justice.

 Contrastingly, Amelia Bedelia (1963), by Peggy Parish, is another older children’s book featuring and premised on a white adult female housekeeper who makes multiple mistakes in her job.
 Amelia Bedelia does not lose her job after her many mess-ups; instead, her boss extends to her compassion, kindness, and forgiveness—fundamental elements that define humanity.
 In the end, Amelia Bedelia takes everything literally, much like Epaminondas—dressing food and dusting furniture, for example—but suffers no consequences for these actions.
 In Parish’s book, she is neither ridiculed nor mocked.
 In fact, when she is about to be fired from this job, she makes a pie that moves the white Rogers family from anger: “Mrs. Rogers was angry.
 She was very angry.
 She opened her mouth.
 Mrs. Rogers meant to tell Amelia Bedelia she was fired.
 But before she could get the words out, Mr. Rogers put something in her mouth.
 It was so good Mrs. Rogers forgot about being angry” (Parish 1963,p.
 60).
 Thus, the book teaches forgiveness and human frailty that is not necessarily grounded in racial or adult mockery.

 One might read these two instances of miscommunications in Epaminondas and Amelia Bedelia as adults not making their expectations clear to other adults and children.
-One might also read these stories as ableists, faultily assuming that every child and adult is neurotypical.
+One might also read these stories as ableist, faultily assuming that every child and adult is neurotypical.
 Perhaps there are cognitive issues wherein one who receives instructional information may not understand what is being asked of them.
 To acknowledge such a possibility is once again to grant humanity and humility to all without mocking or otherwise shaming and belittling.
 Aamna Mohdin interviewed a Black woman diagnosed with ADHD who recalls being labeled defiant as a child in school because she was neurodivergent:

 I went through all of my schooling without being diagnosed with ADHD; no one picked up on it.
 All my teachers just assumed I was being defiant, and my impulsive outbursts were seen as me being rude.
 They associated my behavior as a child with words you would use to describe an adult—they saw me as calculating and disrespectful, not just a young child struggling.
 They never gave me any grace as a child.
+(Mohdin 2022)

 That white adults label this Black child here as difficult shows how adults across the racial spectrum adultify Black children.

 Urkel’s and Epaminondas’s representations reinforce violence toward Black children through adultification.
 Such adultification is not just fictionalized.
 It traces historically through real-life violence of Black boys as in the case of Emmett Till, a Black fourteen-year-old murdered by two white male adults for allegedly whistling at, touching, or “being fresh” with a white woman, a pronounced and deeply coded Jim Crow era taboo, especially for Black men and boys in their interactions with white women and white girls.
-His murderers seemed set on making him pay for his mistake of not knowing the ways of Southern US culture regarding treating white people:
+His murderers seemed set on making Till pay for his mistake of not knowing the ways of Southern US culture regarding treating white people:

 A Black child’s being talked to by adults in this way underscores the white patriarchal threat that shadowed all Black males—children and adults—for any real, suspected, or even fabricated racial transgression.
 Upon finding Till’s dead body, Sheriff H.C.
 Strider recounts this inherent Black male child adultification: “The body we took from the river looked more like that of a grown man instead of a young boy” (Famous Trials).
 The lack of childhood innocence denied Black children correlates to real-world violence toward Black children, as in the cases of Tamir Rice, Michael Brown, Trayvon Martin, Alexander McClay Williams1, George Stinney2, and so many others.

+3.2.
 No Tears for “Crying Black Girl” and Pinky Marie

+The “Crying Black Girl” meme shows a young nine- or ten-year-old Black girl crying in the backseat of a car, and is used online to convey emotional upset.
+Her crying could be due to frustration or sadness, as the meme leaves the possibility of both or neither.
+In this meme (Figure 2), the Black girl seems to be shying away from the photographer, perhaps because few adults or children would welcome being photographed in this state of emotional vulnerability, especially for the public display of social media.
+Being in a car suggests that her physical space is limited and that she is further cornered into this picture.
 The Black girl here is turned into a Black cultural joke.
 Lauren Michelle Jackson’s comments about digital blackface’s effects on Black women also apply to Black girls: “After all, our culture frequently associates black people with excessive behaviors, regardless of the behavior at hand.
 Black women will often be accused of yelling when we haven’t so much as raised our voice” (Jackson 2017).
 “Excessive behavior” is defined by adults and refers to Black girls showing emotions.
 In contrast, for white women and white children, crying is deemed a socially normal display of humanity and emotional complexity.
 The caption is part of the hashtag “Growing Up Black” about Black people making jokes about their potentially traumatic childhood experiences.
 While there is no proof that the person posting the meme is Black, the meme takes on different critical nuances through the lens of race.
-For instance, Ellen Jones is a white person who made a fake Black woman online profile online named Wanda.
+For instance, Ellen Jones is a white person who made a fake Black woman online profile named Wanda.
 Doing so is fundamentally blackface.
 That she does so allegedly to embody her racially problematic perceptions of Black people adds insult to this injurious creation.
 Jones justifies her racist creation as flattery:

 When I created Wanda, … I was living in northeast Washington DC, AKA ‘Chocolate City.’
 I was surrounded by black culture at the time.
 I loved it and I miss it ….
 There is such a thing as black culture.
 It exists.
 And it’s great because it’s honest and loud and proud and it’s got character and funkiness and weirdness and backbone.
+(Jones 2020)

 A non-Black person fascinated with Black culture and Othering it by calling it “loud” and “weird” and then making a digital blackface profile engages in misogynoir, a specific humanity-denying sexism specifically towards Black women and girls.